This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

 3,4.
-Anti-Caspr2 Antibody, preincubated with the control peptide antigen.
+Anti-Caspr2 Antibody, preincubated with the negative control antigen.

 Contactin-associated protein 2 (Caspr2) is a member of the neurexin superfamily, a group of transmembrane proteins that mediate cell–to-cell interactions in the nervous system1,2.